 As a faculty member, I greatly value these kinds of experiential learning opportunities for our students,

 Sáenz says.
-It’s incredibly rewarding to see students grow and expand their horizons while also challenging their notions of self and others around the world.
+It’s incredibly rewarding to see students grow and expand their horizons while challenging their notions of self and others around the world.
 Spain provides such a unique and historic backdrop given its vast cultural heritage and the profound influence of the Spanish empire across nearly every corner of the world—for good and for bad.

 The multiple perspectives she gained helped her reflect on the important role of social and cultural systems in shaping experiences,